about poisons

 Pesticides are subjected to a risk assessment and a brief public consultation period before being registered in Canada.
 They are re-assessed every 15 years to consider new science and low-risk alternatives.

-In 2020 Health Canada cancelled the registration of strychnine, and all associated end-use products, used to control Richardson’s ground squirrels for sale and use in Canada.
+In 2024 Health Canada cancelled the registration of strychnine, and all associated end-use products for sale and use in Canada.
 According to Health Canada:

-Ironically, Health Canada has failed to recognize that these same risks apply to all strychnine products and uses Compound 1080.
+Ironically, Health Canada has failed to recognize that risks presented by strychnine products are the same as those presented by Compound 1080.

 Public engagement can help determine that this highly dangerous predicide not be renewed.